Man wearing VR headset and interacting in the virtual reality with hand controllers

 Key VR Interaction Concepts

-• Autonomy and agency: VR is all about giving users control.
-They should be able to explore the virtual world freely and interact with objects as they would in real life.
-This sense of freedom and choice enhances the experience.
+• Autonomy and agency: To keep things interesting and so users want more of your experience, they should be able to explore the virtual world you’ve provided them freely and interact with objects as they would in real life.

-• Avatars: Avatars are the virtual bodies users inhabit in VR.
-When users can design and control their avatars, the experience becomes more personal and powerful.
+• Avatars: Avatars are the virtual bodies which users inhabit in VR, and when users can design and control their avatars, the experience becomes more personal and powerful—and, so, more “real.”

-• Empathy: You can use VR to build empathy, especially when users can experience life from another point of view.
-However, VR is best at triggering emotional empathy.
-You may require active user involvement to encourage deeper cognitive empathy.
+• Empathy: You can use VR to build empathy—especially when users can experience life from another point of view—and VR is best at triggering emotional empathy, and you may need active user involvement to encourage deeper cognitive empathy.

-• Motion sickness: VR motion sickness happens when what you see conflicts with your body's feelings.
-Good VR design avoids sudden or jarring movement and helps users maintain balance within the virtual world to minimize discomfort.
+• Motion sickness: Good VR design avoids sudden or jarring movement and helps users maintain balance within the virtual world to minimize discomfort.

 Create an Effective Interaction Model in VR

-• Define objectives and user needs: Identify what you want to achieve with your VR application and who your users are.
-Understand the context in which users will use the VR system, the tasks they will perform and any limitations they might have.
+• Define objectives and user needs: Understand what you want to achieve with your VR application, who your target users are, and the context users will use your VR system in, the tasks they’ll perform, and any limitations they might face.

-• Research and inspiration: Look into existing VR applications, especially those that share similarities with your project.
-Analyze how they handle user interactions and what you can learn from them.
-Also, consider how non-VR applications manage interaction and whether you can adapt any elements.
+• Research and inspiration: For example, look into existing VR applications—especially ones that share similarities with your project—and see how they handle user interactions and the like.

-• Gesture-based: Wave your hands or make specific gestures that the VR system can track.
+• Gesture-based: Wave your hands or make specific gestures that the VR system can track—and respond to.

 • Gaze-based: Look at something to select it or make it do something.